jensecj/.emacs.d/README.md

 It should however be possible to simply clone the entire repo, drop it into a clean install of emacs, and it should set everything up properly.

-The keybindings are optimized for a [danish keyboard layout](http://fontmeme.com/images/danish-keyboard-550x183.png).
+The key bindings are optimized for a [danish keyboard layout](http://fontmeme.com/images/danish-keyboard-550x183.png).

-You can check out all the package settings and keybindings if you look through setup-packages.el and key-bindings.el.
+You can check out all the package settings and key bindings if you look through setup-packages.el and key-bindings.el.

  * You quit emacs with `C-x r q`, mnemonic *Really Quit*.

-### Custom keybindings
+### Custom key bindings

 * `M-j`         Joins the line below to this line
 * `C-c C-k`     Evaluate current buffer